There are a bunch of excellent power racks on the market right now.

 Nobody likes dumping a squat and dinging up an expensive barbell, after all!

-Once you’re done building the RM-6 Power Rack to your exact specifications, you can then add on all Rogues Monster Rack attachments and accessories.
+Once you’re done building the RM-6 Power Rack to your exact specifications, you can even get a bunch of add ons for all of Rogues Monster Rack attachments and accessories.

-If you want the best high-end rack and have a massive budget, just get the Monster RM-6 Power Rack from Rogue.
+If you want one of the best high-end power racks and have a massive budget, just get the Monster RM-6 Power Rack from Rogue.

 It’s by far the best and completely worth the investment if you can swing it.